-Smiley Piercing Location
+Smiley Piercing Location:

-A smiley piercing (also known as a lip frenulum piercing) is a inner lip piercing that runs through the thin layer of skin that connects your upper lip to the top of your gums.
+A smiley piercing (also known as a lip frenulum piercing) is an inner lip piercing that runs through the thin layer of skin that connects your upper lip to the top of your gums.
 You can feel this piece of tissue by keeping your lips closed and pushing your tongue upward in front of your teeth.
 This piercing is called the smiley piercing because it’s most visible when you smile.

-Smiley Piercing Process
+Smiley Piercing Process:

 This piercing is typically performed with a standard piercing needle.
 Speak with a professional for full details of a smiley piercing procedure.

 Smiley piercing cost depends on your location and the shop you’ll be attending.